ChalmersGU-AI-course/AI-lecture-slides/lecture3.md

     - C solves the problem in 100% of the cases, but slowly?

-- Summary statistics, such as mean run time, median run time, and mode run time don't make much sense.
+- Summary statistics, such as mean run time or median run time
+  don't make much sense.

 ----------